 Then we walked into system appearances, storyboards and also a couple of modern Mac features that really make the platform shine and really take advantage of it.

 Here's the permalink for our talk.

+And that's a wrap.
 Thank you for attending.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.